-It shall be the policy of the University of Alabama in Huntsville and the Office of Environmental Health and Safety that all fit tests are conducted qualitatively.
+It shall be the policy of the University of Alabama in Huntsville and the OEHS that all fit tests are conducted qualitatively.
 Fit test results will be used in conjunction with other criteria to select specific types, makes, and models of respirators for use by individual respirator wearers.

-Table lists several types of respirators and their assigned PFs.
+This Table taken from 1910.134 (d)(3)(i)(A) lists several types of respirators and their assigned PFs.1